bstrdmax/MaxwellVantage/development-tools/admin-procedures/02-integration-configuration.md

 There are two types of environment variables used in this application:

 1.  **Server-Side Variables**: These are the most secure and are **only** accessible by the backend serverless functions.
-They are never exposed to the user's browser.
+They are never exposed to the user's browser. **All highly sensitive keys (Gemini, Airtable) MUST be server-side.**
 2.  **Client-Side Variables (prefixed with `VITE_`)**: These are made available to the React frontend code.
-They should be used for services that require initialization in the browser (like Firebase or a read-only Airtable key).
+They should be used for services that require initialization in the browser (like Firebase).

 ### 3. Google Gemini API (Server-Side)